-As is our tradition here at Foobooz, we end our pre-Thanksgiving posts with WKRP in Cincinnati’s “Turkeys Away” episode.
-One of the finest bits of comedy ever created.
-If you haven’t seen it before, it’s worth the 24 minutes.
-And if then you’ve already hit Play.
+As is our holiday tradition here at Foobooz, we end our pre-Thanksgiving programming with the classic WKRP in Cincinnati episode “Turkeys Away”.
+It is, without a doubt, one of the finest bits of comedy ever created.
+If you haven’t seen it before, it’s definitely worth 24 minutes of your time.
+And if you have?
+Well then you’ve probably already hit Play…

 Read more »